stared/currex/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.9 or higher
 - Internet connection for real-time exchange rates - it uses [HexaRate](https://hexarate.paikama.co/)

 ## TODO

-- Installation with PyPI
 - Mock API for testing
 - More backends for exchange rates
+- Support for more cryptocurrencies

 ## License